Early Bird Discount Ends

 July 27, 2020

-For wine brands looking to export their wines abroad to key markets in Europe, North America and Asia, it is important at the outset to understand some of the key features that will need to be covered in any supplier-importer agreement.
-Here’s a closer look at some of the important terms that you should add in your Supplier - Importer Agreement
+For wine brands looking to export their wines abroad to key markets in Europe, North America and Asia, it is important to understand some of the key features that will need to be covered in any supplier-importer agreement.
+Here’s a closer look at some of the important terms that you should add in your Supplier - Importer Agreement.

 Many supplier-importer agreements will also cover the sales targets, including the frequency of shipments, the projected order size, and any changes to the sale schedule over time.
 For example, a supplier-importer agreement can be written as a one-time spot sale, in which the obligations of the supplier and importer are quite clear.
 However, more likely than not, the supplier-importer agreement will contain provisions for a regular schedule of shipments.
 And the size of each shipment might escalate over time.